Schema Markup for Small Business: A Guide

 Schema markup is structured data you add to your HTML that tells search engines what your content means, not just what it says.
 It uses a vocabulary from Schema.org to label entities: this is a business, this is a FAQ, this is a blog article, this is a breadcrumb trail.

-Google uses schema markup to generate rich results — enhanced search listings with ratings, prices, FAQ dropdowns, breadcrumbs, and other visual elements.
+Google uses schema markup to generate rich results: enhanced search listings with ratings, prices, FAQ dropdowns, breadcrumbs, and other visual elements.
 Rich results get higher click-through rates than standard blue links.
-Pages with FAQ schema can occupy significantly more vertical space in search results.
+Pages with FAQ schema can occupy 2-3x more vertical space in search results, pushing competitors below the fold.

 The Essential Types for Small Business

 BreadcrumbList.
 Goes on every interior page.
 Shows the page's position in your site hierarchy: Home > Services > Web Design.
-Google displays breadcrumbs in search results, making your listing more navigable.
+Google displays breadcrumbs in search results, making your listing more navigable and giving searchers context before they click.

 Article or BlogPosting.
 Goes on blog posts.
 Includes headline, author, publish date, and description.
 Helps Google understand your content as editorial content and may enable article-specific rich results.